FRC4946/2025-Scouting-App/README.md

 Save file code - Every UI logic java file<br/>
 Send screen & Load screen button code - MatchActivity.java<br/>
 Main button (Becomes "Exit without save" or "Discard changes") - Match files<br/>
+IMPORTANT: IF USERS CAN INPUT A COMMA, ENSURE TO FILTER IT OUT.
+DATA IS SAVED AS CSV FILES, YOU WILL LOSE DATA IF YOU DO NOT DO THIS<br/>
 <br/>
 UI Files: <br/>
 activity_load.xml<br/>